 The Nest Cam has replaced the Dropcam Pro as the head honcho of cameras in the Nest family.
 Its launch was highly anticipated by technology lovers everywhere; twiddling our thumbs and imagining what sort of goodness the merger of Google, Nest, and Dropcam would bring, it's possible our expectations were too high.
 Would the camera accept voice command like Amazon's Echo?
 Would it control our whole house like Apple's HomeKit?
 Would it recognize our faces like Netatmo?
 Would it move inside and outside like Arlo?
 No. None of that.
 In fact, it's just a slimmed downed version of Dropcam.
 Dropcam on a diet.

-- Works with Nest and IFTTT
+- Works with Nest, IFTTT, and Echo Show

 - Established Brand

 - Lacks Basic Home Security Features

 When it comes to image and video quality, Nest Cam reigns supreme.
 Of course the Dropcam Pro wasn't too shabby either, but the difference here is that you can choose.
 With Dropcam, they decided what resolution was best for you (though they've since upgraded Dropcam to 1080p).
 With Nest Cam, you can choose between HD 1080p, 720p, or 360p.
 It's difficult to tell the difference between 1080p and 720p, but the 1080p resolution is slightly better, crisper.
 It's picture perfect.
 It's FHD with color accuracy that covers a 130-degree wide angle view with night vision backed by a 1/3", 3-megapixel sensor.
 The video uses H.264 encoding for smooth video streaming.

 Nest Cam kept most of the beloved Dropcam features like 8x digital zoom, free live streaming, motion detection, sound detection, two-way talk, and the option to digitally pan.